jack-norrie/dotfiles/README.md

 ## Software
 The following software are roughly listed in the order in which they should be installed.

+### Version Control - Git
+Git is one of the first things you should install given that it is a dependancy for many of the software packages that follow.

+With Git installed you will be able to clone this repository into your home directory and follow the steps in the software config section to stow your config files in your home directory.

+Another piece of software that I like to use is lazygit.
+This is a higher level wrapper that sits on top of git.
+It provides a really nice interface which has good integration with neovim.

 ### Terminal Emulator - WezTerm
 I use wezterm as my terminal eumlator.
 It uses true colour and by default comes with a nerd-font installed and used by default (jetbrains-mono), meaning that it can immediately benefit from terminal cosmetic upgrades.
 Furthermore, it has good compatability across different operating system and is configured with lua, meaning it is easily extendable.